-- Easing the compliance process of businesses and professionals with the relevant EU legislation, in particular reporting obligations, and alleviating administrative burdens for businesses and professionals. - Development and integration of advanced technology for data collection, data sharing and data analytics for simplifying and automating compliance. - Generating, managing, and leveraging synthetic data to improve fitness for purpose.
-These initiatives aim to address limitations of real-world data, enhance data quality, diversity, and representativeness, while mitigating bias and addressing other ethical issues. - Ensuring broad user training and support for rolling out and scaling up "compliance and privacy by design" and the FAIR 139 principles in the constantly evolving regulatory landscape
+- Easing the compliance process of businesses and professionals with the relevant EU legislation, in particular reporting obligations, and alleviating administrative burdens for businesses and professionals. - Developing and integrating advanced technologies for data collection, data sharing and data analytics for simplifying and automating compliance. - Generating, managing, and leveraging synthetic data to improve fitness for purpose; addressing limitations of real-world data, enhancing data quality, diversity, and representativeness, while mitigating bias and addressing other ethical issues. - Ensuring broad user training and support for rolling out and scaling up "compliance and privacy by design" and the FAIR principles in the constantly evolving regulatory landscape.